aaron-grau/curic/react/projects/widgets/README.md

   being moused over.
 Change the `cursor` to be a `pointer` when you're mousing over the tabs to make it clear that the tabs are interactive.

+* Add a background.
+Use the `background-image` or `background-color` property to change the background.
+Feel free to do this for every widget.

 ## Weather Clock

 ### Goal